-In 1978, the Center on Family Living was founded with a grant from the Lilly Foundation to create a regional resource center promoting family life education primarily in church settings.
+In 1978, the CFL was founded with a grant from the Lilly Foundation to create a regional resource center promoting family life education primarily in church settings.
 In the early 1980’s, the Center experienced a lull following the end of the three-year grant and the untimely death of the founding director, Dr. Sheldon Louthan.
 When Friends University launched the Master of Science in Family Therapy degree in 1986, the CFL was revived as the degree’s training agency, with a new focus on providing the community free or low-cost therapy services through student interns under faculty supervision.
 In 1998, a second facility was added in Mission, Kansas when the Masters of Science in Family Therapy program expanded to two sites.
 This facility provided the program’s second site with a training facility where student interns would provide the greater Kansas City area with free or low-cost therapy services under faculty supervision.